 Schema-less

-However, with MongoDB, as all the data is unstructured and doesn't have any fixed schema, it is capable of loading all the data in a table which is capable of scaling horizontally.
+However, with MongoDB, as all the data is just unstructured data and doesn't have any fixed schema, it is capable of loading all the data in a table which is capable of scaling horizontally.
 This only the data storage takes up space where it is required and there is no need for complex data table joins as they are already under one table in JSON format.

 An example of how a vertically scalable relational database looks like (SQL)